 What could be better than spending the day at your favorite Florida beach?

-Spending the night, perhaps?
-Have you ever been lying out on your beach blanket watching the sun set and the first stars come out, and dreamed about spending the night right there on the beach?
+Have you ever been lying out on your beach blanket watching as the sun sets and the first stars come out, and dreamed about spending the night right there on the beach?

-Tent campers are more sensitive to weather conditions than RV campers that have access to heaters and air-conditioning.
+Tent campers are more sensitive to weather conditions than RV campers who have access to heaters and air-conditioning.
 Some campgrounds cater more to RV campers than to tent campers, but Florida State park campgrounds generally make room for both.

 Whichever camping rig you bring, you'll find a beach campground to accommodate you, and many will even accommodate your pet.
 Most campgrounds offer sites that are ADA accessible.